 Have you ever been accused of being a dizzy person?
 Do you or someone you know suffer from the feeling that the whole world is spinning out of control?
 Have you ever wanted to learn about vertigo?
 Are you bored out of your mind looking for something to do?
 If you answered yes to any of these questions, I have good news for you!
 This article is just what you need!

 Vertigo is the feeling of motion when a person is not moving.
 There are several causes of vertigo.
-Some causes are intentionally caused.
-Why would anyone do anything to make themselves dizzy?
+Some causes are intentional.
+Why would anyone do anything to make themself dizzy?
 Isn’t life hard enough without being dizzy?

-This article will focus on two common causes I’ve seen over the years that are easily diagnosed and treated.
-One cause is called benign paroxysmal positional vertigo (BPPV) and the other is cervical vertigo.
+The focus of this article is on two common causes I’ve seen over the years that are easy to diagnose and treat.
+One cause is benign paroxysmal positional vertigo (BPPV) and the other is cervical vertigo.

-Believe it or not, BPPV is actually caused by rocks rolling around in a person’s head.
+BPPV is caused by rocks rolling around in a person’s head.
+Crazy, right?
 Granted, they are very small rocks, but they cause some really big problems!
 I’ll get back to the rocks in a minute, but first let me ask you a question.
 Did you know that your ear does more than hearing?
 Have you ever wondered how you know you are moving when you can’t see anything?
 The feeling of motion you get in an airplane when you can’t see outside is coming from your ear.

 The vestibular system is the part of your ear that gives you the ability to sense motion.
 The semicircular canals and vestibule are the two main parts of the vestibular system.
 Here is an image of the ear with all the major parts labeled.

 The rocks in your head are located inside of the vestibule.
-These stones are called otoliths and when they stay in the vestibule everything is A-OK!
-However, when an otolith gets inside a semicircular canal the world starts spinning out of control.
+They are called otoliths and as long as they stay in the vestibule everything is fine.
+However, when an otolith gets inside a semicircular canal, the world starts spinning out of control.
 Check out this really cool video about how all this works.